jorshi/sample_analysis/README.md

 #### Manufacturer Classification
 `python manage.py classifier_manu sample_type window_length window_start`

-or to use the maximum variance windowing scheme as described above:
+or to use the maximum variance windowing scheme as described above: <br />
 `python manage.py classifier_manu_window sample_type window_length window_start`

 Manufacturer classification attempts to classify either kick or snares by manufacturer.
 THE MANUFACTURERS ARE HARD CODED INTO THE CLASSIFICATION COMMAND SCRIPTS.
 Manufacturers need to be added manually to the database and to each SamplePack model.
 The easiest way to do this is through raw mysql commands.
 Then, the manufacturer ids need to be updated in the manufacturer classification scripts: